jpedro/jpedro.github.io/git-dd.md

 Well, git started as a collection of small C binaries named after their commands.
-For example `git hash-object` used to call `git-hash-object`. git still follows that standard
+For example `git hash-object` used to call `git-hash-object`. git still follows that standard.

+Any executables in your PATH that start with `git-xxx` can be called as `git xxx`.